Tom Hendrickson

-Tom Hendrickson (born 1 September 1994) is a New Zealand professional rugby union player, currently playing for the Japan Rugby League One team Kintetsu Liners and in the Bunnings NPC.
+Tom Hendrickson (born 1 September 1994) is a New Zealand professional rugby union player, currently playing for English club Worcester Warriors in the Champ Rugby.
 He plays as a centre.

 Career

 Hendrickson made his debut for the Chiefs in November 2013, featuring in a LV= Cup win over Harlequins FC at Sandy Park and started for the first time with Exeter against Ospreys a week later in the LV= Cup.

 Hendrickson played on 30 March 2018 as Exeter Chiefs beat Bath Rugby in the final of the Anglo-Welsh Cup.
 The previous season he had been a replacement in the Anglo-Welsh cup final but Exeter lost to Leicester Tigers on that occasion.

 After 10 years with Exeter, he announced in December 2023 that he was leaving the club to take up a playing opportunity in Japan.

 Hendrickson returned to New Zealand in 2025, signing with for the 2025 Bunnings NPC.

+On 5 December 2025, Hendrickson returns to England as he signed for re-vamped Worcester Warriors in the Champ Rugby for the 2025-26 season.